mariodavid/mariodavid.github.io/_drafts/dont-squash-your-business-logic.md

 There are also other possibilities to do the orchestration layer or don't even have one at all and instead directly call the real business logic from the solution domain business logic.
 There is a whole field of ideas around it that have been there for quite some time.
 One very sophisticated example of it is "Clean architecture" from Uncle bob.

-## What about the domain entities?
+## What About the Domain Entities?

 If you looked carefully over the example, you will notice that there is a dependency between the two worlds, that actually sits in the _solution space_ business logic and is required from the _real_ business logic to do its job.
 It is the complete entity layer.
 Why is this the case?